Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

-\paragraph{Uncertainty in Modeling Language.} In addition, NLP models are also faced with uncertainty contained in human language.
-Language is often fundamentally underspecified \citep{pustejovsky2017semantics}, context-dependent, imprecise and ambiguous \citep{kennedy2011ambiguity}, creating uncertainty in the input data and modeling: For instance, saying \emph{she didn’t make it} does not specify whether she didn't manage to complete something (like a race) or didn't create something (like a homemade vase), \emph{I saw the person with the telescope} is ambiguous about which person possesses the instrument, and \emph{glass} can refer to container or content depending on the context (\emph{I drank the glass} vs.\@ \emph{I filled up the glass}).
-Compared to purely statistical ways to quantify uncertainty, verbalized uncertainty presents a completely new paradigm.
-As we will see next, it can serve two different roles, namely separate communication or joint quantification and communication of uncertainty.
-In the former case, we directly ask the model to verbalize its uncertainty, while in the latter case we might obtain uncertainty estimates from another source, and then train the model to verbalize them, hoping for generalization.
+\paragraph{Uncertainty in Modeling Language.} NLP models are also faced with uncertainty contained in human language.
+Language is often fundamentally underspecified \citep{pustejovsky2017semantics}, context-dependent, imprecise and ambiguous \citep{kennedy2011ambiguity}, creating uncertainty in the input data and modeling: For instance, saying \emph{she didn’t make it} does not specify whether she didn't manage to complete something (like a race) or didn't create something (like a homemade vase), \emph{I saw the person with the telescope} is ambiguous about which person possesses the instrument, and \emph{glass} can refer to container or content depending on the context (\emph{I drank the glass} vs.\@\ \emph{I filled up the glass}).
+Compared to pure quantification of uncertainty, verbalized uncertainty presents a completely new paradigm: It can serve two different roles, namely the communication of uncertainty alone (when it was estimated through a separate method), or the joint quantification \& communication (when the model is prompted for its uncertainty estimate in the form of a natural language response).
+In this process, two different notions arise: Uncertainty about the validity of a response, as well as about its verbalization.
+While \citet{baan2023uncertainty} discuss uncertainty in the output generation process, this distinction has, to the best of our knowledge, not been discussed for verbalized uncertainty.
+The methods discussed here focus on the former sense.